OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/08-Testing_for_SSI_Injection.md

 ## How to Test

-When testing for SSI we are injecting SSI directives as user input and if SSI are enabled and there is no user input validation the server will execute the directive.
-This is very similar to a classical scripting language injection vulnerability, it occurs when user input is not properly validated and sanitized.
+To test for exploitable SSI, inject SSI directives as user input.
+If SSI are enabled and user input validation has not been properly implemented, the server will execute the directive.
+This is very similar to a classical scripting language injection vulnerability in that it occurs when user input is not properly validated and sanitized.

-The first thing to do when testing is finding if the web server actually supports SSI directives.
+First determine if the web server supports SSI directives.
 Often, the answer is yes, as SSI support is quite common.
-To find out we just need to discover which kind of web server is running on our target, using classic information gathering techniques.
-If we have access to the code we can check if SSI directives are used in it or grep trough the webserver configuration files for specific keywords.
+To determine if SSI directives are supported, discover the type of web server that the target is running using information gathering techniques (see [Fingerprint Web Server](../01-Information_Gathering/02-Fingerprint_Web_Server.md)).
+If you have access to the code, determine if SSI directives are used by searching through the webserver configuration files for specific keywords.

-Another way of verifying that SSI are enabled, is checking for pages with the `.shtml` extension, since it is associated with SSI directives.
-Unfortunately, the use of the `.shtml` extension is not mandatory, so not having found any `.shtml` files doesn't necessarily mean that the target is not prone to SSI injection attacks.
+Another way of verifying that SSI are enabled is by checking for pages with the `.shtml` extension, which is associated with SSI directives.
+The use of the `.shtml` extension is not mandatory, so not having found any `.shtml` files doesn't necessarily mean that the target is not vulnerable to SSI injection attacks.

-The next step is determining all the possible user input vectors and testing if the SSI Injection is exploitable.
+The next step is determining all the possible user input vectors and testing to see if the SSI injection is exploitable.

-To test this we have to find all the pages where user input is allowed.
-Possible input vectors may also include Headers and Cookies.
+First find all the pages where user input is allowed.
+Possible input vectors may also include headers and cookies.
 Determine how the input is stored and used, i.e if the input is returned as an error message or page element and if it was modified in some way.
-If we have access to the source code we can easily determine where the input vectors are and how input is handled.
+Access to the source code can help you to more easily determine where the input vectors are and how input is handled.

-Once we have a list of potential injection points, we can check if the input is correctly validated.
-We need to make sure that we can inject characters used in SSI directives:
+Once you have a list of potential injection points, you may determine if the input is correctly validated.
+Ensure it is possible to inject characters used in SSI directives:

 `< ! # = / . " - > and [a-zA-Z0-9]`

-Testing if the SSI Injection is exploitable is very simillar to testing for XSS using
+Testing to see if SSI injection is exploitable is very similar to testing for XSS.
+You may use a string like the following:

 `<script>alert("XSS")</script>`

-For SSI Injection we can use the directives listed below.
+For SSI injection we can use the directives listed below.

 `<!--#echo var="VAR" -->`

-Returns the value of the variable.
-[List of SSI include variables](https://httpd.apache.org/docs/current/howto/ssi.html)
+This example returns the value of the variable.
+[See list of SSI include variables](https://httpd.apache.org/docs/current/howto/ssi.html).

 `<!--#include virtual="FILENAME" -->`

-If the supplied file is a CGI script the directive will include the output of the CGI script.
-But the directive may also be used to include the content of a file or list files in a directory.
+If the supplied file is a CGI script, this directive will include the output of the CGI script.
+This directive may also be used to include the content of a file or list files in a directory.

 `<!--#exec cmd="OS_COMMAND" -->`

 Returns the output of the supplied command.

-There are more directives and variables which you can find [here](https://httpd.apache.org/docs/current/howto/ssi.html)
+You can find more directives and variables [here](https://httpd.apache.org/docs/current/howto/ssi.html).

 If the application is vulnerable, the directive is injected and it would be interpreted by the server the next time the page is served, thus including the content of the Unix standard password file.